Intubation and Ventilators

 When this occurs it can be a very frightening experience for both the person experiencing it and their family and friends.
 The health care team should be keeping the person with COPD and family apprised of the situation.
 Sometimes, during the efforts to stabilize the person, communication from the team to the family is not readily forthcoming.
 This can briefly complicate the event even further until everyone catches up with the care being delivered.
 Rest assured the team will be providing the best care for the patient first, and communicate as necessary once the situation is stabilized.

-A ventilator!
 What is a ventilator?

 Once the artificial airway (ETT) is established, a ventilator is used which helps the person to breathe.